Bound by Corruption by BelovedStranger

 “You pry into things that do not concern you!”
 Voice shrill, she spoke sharper than she’d intended, her traitorous thoughts appalling.

 Not a lie.
-Her first kiss, admittedly by him, had been quick, hardly registering as having happened.
+Her first kiss, admittedly by him, had been so quick, the circumstances so dire, she’d hardly registering it as having happened.
 Even now, the memory was surreal.
-More a shock of surprise, a hint of a sting as his fang pierced her lip, and the taste of iron.
-She couldn’t really remember how his mouth had felt upon hers, too focused on the threat of the bandits surrounding them, too consumed by fear and desperation.
+She recalled the shock of his mouth on hers.
+The sting of his fang as he pierced her lip.
+The taste of iron.
+But she couldn’t really remember how his mouth had felt upon hers, too focused on the threat of the bandits surrounding them, too consumed by fear and desperation.

 Sesshomaru’s rebuttal exuded confidence.
 You refer to our contract, which is not equivalent.
-The second was a true kiss.
+This morning we shared a true kiss.
 You enjoyed it.

-How many times could her brain handle the rush of blood that flooded her face each time this youkai successfully managed to embarrass her?
+How many times could her brain handle the rush of blood that flooded her face when this youkai managed to embarrass her?
 Her silence did nothing to discourage him.

 There is much pleasure I would teach you, aijin.